-The main threat to forest was the cyclone in 2005, followed by timber extraction over the last 20 years leading to increased forest degradation making the forest more vulnerable to windfall and fire.
-Shifting cultivation has been a significant threat prior to 10 years ago when Chin farmers from Chaung Tha still practiced wide spread shifting cultivation, creating the current mosaic of forests and secondary bamboo re-growth.
-Now less people practice shifting cultivation, which is now largely limited to the seaward, western mountain slopes (Fig. 11).
+The main threat to the forest was the cyclone in 2005, followed by timber extraction over the last 20 years leading to increased forest degradation making the forest more vulnerable to windfall and fire.
+Shifting cultivation was a significant threat over ten years ago when Chin farmers from Chaung Tha still practiced wide spread shifting cultivation.
+This has led to the the current mosaic of forests and secondary bamboo re-growth.
+Nowadays fewer people practice shifting cultivation, which is largely limited to the seaward, western mountain slopes (Fig. 11).